RenzDG/IC_Design_Bootcamp2026/docs/info.md

 ## How IT WORKS EDITTED

-Explain how your project works
+Explain how your project works dsadas

-## How to test
+## How to test dsadsa

-Explain how to use your project
+Explain how to use your project dsada

-## External hardware
+## External hardware dsadsa

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+List external hardware used in your project (e.g. PMOD, LED display, etc), if any dsadas